prefab-cloud/prefab-cloud-docs-web/docs/tools/cli.md

 `prefab override` lets you override the value for a config or feature flag for your prefab.cloud user.
 This is especially helpful for testing both sides of a feature flag.

-Are you using an SDK key for your backend and a client key for your UI?
+Are you using a backend key for your server code and a frontend key for your UI?
 No problem; this override will apply to any environment using an API key created by your prefab.cloud user.

 Example: `prefab override my.flag.name --value=true`